John Soares: Career

-Soares worked as a motion picture editor for Dreamworks Animation from 2014 to 2017, on the animated series Little Big Awesome and the second season of Niko and the Sword of Light at Titmouse, Inc. Shortly after entering the Motion Picture Editors Guild, he was hired by Warner Brothers Animation to edit another Animated series, Dorothy and the Wizard of Oz.
-The show was canceled a couple of months later and John began editing Looney Tunes Cartoons.
+Soares worked as a motion picture editor for DreamWorks Animation from 2014 to 2017, on the animated series Little Big Awesome and the second season of Niko and the Sword of Light at Titmouse, Inc. Shortly after entering the Motion Picture Editors Guild, he was hired by Warner Brothers Animation to edit another Animated series, Dorothy and the Wizard of Oz.
+The show was canceled a couple of months later and John began editing Looney Tunes Cartoons for which he was nominated for a Daytime Emmy Award in 2021.
+Throughout 2021, John edited two Scooby-Doo animated features, one of which was Trick or Treat Scooby Doo.
+John has been editing My Adventures with Superman at Warner Brothers Animation since 2022.

 Soares directed The Danger Element (2017) starring Soares, Doug Jones, Cassie Meder, Kevan Hewett, Joshua Krebs, Justin Spurlock, and Ben Page.
-(In 2014 Soares also married his co-star, Cassie Meder.)
-He is now working on a sequel to The Danger Element entitled Jitni: Book of Lies.
+He has been working on a sequel to The Danger Element entitled Jitni: Book of Lies for which a proof-of-concept short film was released to the public in 2022.